fvarela/obsidian/Notes/IT/Databricks/Data - Delta Tables/Create, Insert, Read and Write.md

-## Create Delta Lake from scratch
+# Create

+### From Scratch

-Not necessary if you create it by writing to it some existing data
+Not necessary if you create it by writing to it some existing data.
+This might be the best practice because you get to specify the schema.

 ```sql
 CREATE TABLE IF NOT EXISTS f1_demo.drivers_merge (